Arrest Warrant by Tampa Police

 Depending on the circumstances, your criminal defense lawyer might be able to speed up your release or help you avoid going into custody altogether.

-Attorney for an Arrest Warrant in Hillsborough County, FL
+Attorney for an Arrest Warrant in Tampa, FL

 An experienced criminal defense attorney also needs to be able to help you fight the underlying charge so that your rights are protected at every stage of the case as you fight for the best result.

 The attorneys at Sammis Law Firm represent clients after a warrant is issued during an investigation involving the Tampa Police Department or other law enforcement agencies in the greater Tampa Bay area.

 We fight charges at the courthouse in Tampa and Plant City in Hillsborough County, FL.
 Whether your outstanding arrest warrant is for a felony or misdemeanor offense, if the warrant was issued in the greater Tampa Bay area, then we can help.

 If you are wanted for a crime, then contact our attorneys today to discuss your case during a free consultation.
 Let us put our experience to work for you.

 The term “arrest warrant” is defined as a document signed by a judge that authorizes law enforcement to make an arrest and bring you back before the court.
 In Florida, the court can issue several different types of warrants including:

 - a bench warrant;